rdbada/rdbada/README.md

 ### Usage

-OmniOne provides a set of commands to manage DIDs.
+OmniOne Digital ID provides a set of commands to manage DIDs.
 Below are some basic usage examples:

 - **Start the DID Service**: